athkpro/YoutubeDataExtract/README.md

 # YoutubeDataExtract
-This repo contains some functions I wrote to extract youtube feature data easily by entering a channel's name.
-Also, I did some preliminary data viz for fun :)
+This repo contains some functions I wrote to extract youtube data easily from a channel.
+Just enter the channel's name and the function will return a dataframe of 11 features (note that some cleaning works may need to be done)

+Check out the juypter notebook for a sample.
+I also did some basic plots for bokeh for fun!